WA Government Logo Waste Authority Logo

 Email

-The workshop is suitable for school staff including teachers, principals, administration staff and parents.
+The workshop is suitable for primary and secondary school staff including teachers, principals, EAs, administration staff, gardeners and parents.

-The workshop is FREE and teacher relief payments are available for two staff from each school.
+The workshop is FREE and teacher relief reimbursements are available for two staff from each school.

 Acknowledgement of country